 Cheryl Swanson, RN, offers her amazing insight into the wellness model of health.
 Her consultation in both program and community interfaces are helping us grow.

-Dr. Douglas R. Gross is one of the founders of Team Velvet Inc., a Member of the Board and editor of "Youth at Risk: A Prevention Resource for Counselors, Teachers, and Parents" [a graduate school text on risk and resiliency research, now in its sixth edition].
+Dr. Douglas R. Gross is one of the founders of Team Velvet Inc., a Member of the Board and editor of "Youth at Risk: A Prevention Resource for Counselors, Teachers, and Parents" [a graduate school text on risk and resiliency research, now in its sixth edition and in use throughout the world].
 He is one of the behind-the-scenes architects of programming helping youth.

 Horse helper peer volunteers are teens who offer time and talent in working with horses helping children.
-While the schedule changes each year depending on teen availability, we have been especially blessed this year in having the help of Kaitlyn, Christina, Katie, Natalie, Meghan and Allison.
+While the schedule changes each year depending on teen availability, we have been especially blessed this year in having the help of Kaitlyn, Christina, Natalie, Meghan, and Allison.

 Supportive helpers are many and offer a depth of caring and hands-on-follow-through for things large and small.
 Some of them are Susan, Rose, Wilma, Karen, Dale, Maryellen, Jack, Devora, Debbie, John, and Ernest.

 Our volunteer program was greatly altered by Covid 19 restrictions and will return to more normal levels when the legal guidelines change.